dlucchesi/myglic-docker/README.md

 ### Features
 - Postgresql node - for persistence
 - SpringBoot node - for application backend
-- Nginx node - for application backend
+- Nginx node - for application frontend and reverse proxy

 ### Technologies
 - Docker